Geralt-Targaryen/Geralt-Targaryen.github.io/projects/Kaggle.md

 labels:
   - Reinforcement Learning
   - Kaggle
-summary: "The night is dark and full of terrors, but reinforcement learning is as good as Melisandre.
+summary: "The night is dark and full of terrors, but Reinforcement Learning is as good as R'hllor.
 Hey, Jon Snow, look over here!"
 ---

 lalala.